A Quantum Network Processor Unit for Distributed Quantum Computing: Conclusions

 \section{Conclusions}

 In this paper, we present a novel quantum supercomputer architecture featuring decoupled processing units, with QPUs for computation and QNPUs for communication.
-We develop the instruction set architecture and microarchitecture for the QNPU.
-The implementation of our comprehensive instruction set architecture, along with scalar and superscalar QNPU designs, can effectively address key bottlenecks in distributed quantum computing, particularly for communication-intensive workloads.
+We develop the instruction set architecture and microarchitecture for the QNPU to improve communication efficiency particularly for communication-intensive workloads.
 Furthermore, by extending OpenQASM to our proposed DistQASM for simplified programming of distributed quantum algorithms, we have provide a complete solution that bridges the gap between quantum applications and the underlying hardware infrastructure.
 To evaluate our design, we implement a cycle-level performance simulator that evaluates the timing behavior of the proposed architecture under distributed quantum workloads.
 The simulation results demonstrate that these architectural innovations deliver substantial performance improvements compared to conventional monolithic designs.